ishtaiwi/Fitness-Management-System/README.md

-# 🏋️ Welcome to Fitness Management System Wiki
+# 🏋️ Welcome to Fitness Management System

 This is the official documentation hub for **Fitness Management System** — a Java-based platform that connects **admins**, **instructors**, and **clients** to manage **fitness programs, subscriptions, and wellness tracking**.